keeffEoghan/glsl-optical-flow/readme.md

 ... or [the provided fragment shader](https://github.com/keeffEoghan/glsl-optical-flow/blob/master/index.frag.glsl); for direct usage (requiring `glslify`), or an instructive example.

+## To-Do

+- Cater for multi-frame blending, for consistency across time.
+- Blur.

 ## See Also

 Based on: